-Recent advancements in the understanding of the behavior of sloppy models \citep{Transtrum.2011,Machta2013ParameterModels, Transtrum.2015,Transtrum.2016} yielded new approaches to analyzing sloppy models, such as the manifold boundary approximation method (MBAM) \citep{Transtrum.2014}.
-MBAM is a systematic procedure for reducing model sloppiness by constructing progressively less sloppy lower-dimensional models from an initial sloppy higher-dimensional model.
+Recent advancements \citep{Transtrum.2011,Machta2013ParameterModels, Transtrum.2015,Transtrum.2016} in the understanding of the behavior of model uncertainties have yielded new approaches, such as the manifold boundary approximation method (MBAM) \citep{Transtrum.2014}.
+MBAM is a systematic procedure for reducing model uncertainties by constructing progressively more precise lower-dimensional models from an initial imprecise higher-dimensional model.
 This construction is based on the concepts from information geometry - an interdisciplinary field that introduces differential geometry concepts to statistical problems \citep{Amari1982,Amari2016InformationApplications}.

-MBAM has already been used to systematically construct effective nuclear density functionals of successively lower dimensions and smaller impact of sloppiness.
-This method was illustrated on the DD-PC1 functional evaluated for pseudo-data for infinite symmetric nuclear matter \citep[][]{Niksic.2016}.
+MBAM has already been used to systematically construct effective nuclear density functionals of successively lower dimensions and smaller impact of uncertainty.
+This method was illustrated on the DD-PC1 functional evaluated for pseudodata for infinite symmetric nuclear matter in Ref.~\citep[][]{Niksic.2016}.
 In Ref.~\cite{Niksic.2017}, this analysis was extended to calculate the derivatives of observables with respect to model parameters, and it has become possible to apply the MBAM to realistic models constrained not only by the pseudo-data related to the nuclear matter equation of state but also by observables measured in finite nuclei.
 In our recent paper \citep{imbrisak2023} we investigated the overall stability of the MBAM procedure applied in the reduction of nuclear structure models using methods of information geometry and Monte Carlo simulations.
 In the illustrative application to the DD-PC1 model of the nuclear EDF, we found that the main conclusions obtained by using the MBAM method are stable under the variation of the parameters within the $1\sigma$ confidence interval of the best-fitting model.